-While it’s fashionable to think of capital as being owned by the super-rich, cure that’s just not the case.
-Over half of financial assets in the UK are in pension funds and life insurance, with most of the rest held in savings accounts.
+While it’s fashionable to think of capital as being owned by the super-rich, that’s just not the case.
+Over half of financial assets in the UK are in pension funds, with most of the rest held in insurance policies or savings accounts.

 As a result, the people that benefit most from greater returns on investments are people planning for their retirement.
 By improving returns on this capital, IFCs help provide for pensioners and people saving for their futures.

 Institutional investors, such as pension funds and life insurance companies, are usually limited from investing in high-risk projects.
 By reducing investment risk, IFCs help open up a large number of investment opportunities that wouldn’t otherwise be open, and thus increase returns.